-- Is as efficacious as the standard Milk-Peanut RUTF recipe in treating SAM. - Is superior to the standard milk peanut RUTF in treating anaemia which is a highly significant benefit, both for SAM and for application in improved supplementary foods, especially for the critically important group of pregnant and lactating women.

-- Will cost substantially less, allowing more children to be treated within existing donor budgets with ingredient costs in developing countries expected to be 15~25% lower, depending on prevailing market prices (see graph provided). - Is much easier to manufacture in developing countries, with the base ingredients grown locally, and avoiding the need to import expensive milk powder.
-This will make manufacturers in developing countries much more competitive. - Contains 10% less sugar than the standard RUTF recipe.
-Avoids lactose intolerance or nut allergy in children. - Has a greatly superior environmental profile with significant sustainability benefits from the use of cereals rather than animal source ingredients.
-Furthermore, manufacture in programmatic countries will reduce the carbon footprint associated with supply from offshore.
+- Is as efficacious as the standard milk-peanut RUTF recipe in treating SAM. - Is superior to the standard milk-peanut RUTF in treating anaemia and replenishing body iron stores a highly significant benefit, both for SAM and for application in improved supplementary foods, especially for the critically important group of pregnant and lactating women. - Costs substantially less, allowing more children to be treated within existing donor budgets with ingredient costs in developing countries expected to be 15~25% lower, depending on prevailing market prices (see graph above). - Is easier to manufacture in developing countries, with the base ingredients grown locally, and avoiding the need to import expensive milk powder.
+This will make local manufacturers more competitive. - Contains 10% less sugar than the standard RUTF recipe.
+Avoids lactose intolerance and nut allergy in children. - Has a superior environmental profile with sustainability benefits from the use of cereals rather than animal sourced ingredients.
+Additionally, manufacture in programmatic countries reduces the carbon footprint associated with supply from offshore.

-These Results signify a hugely important breakthrough that will be a transformational development for the international RUTF market and most importantly, for children affected by Severe Acute Malnutrition.
 Making therapeutic foods out of local grains and pulses has long been a goal of international research and development efforts into Ready-to-Use Foods.
 Non-milk formulations reduce cost, reduce dependency on imported milk, make better use of locally grown ingredients and decrease the risks of fungal (aflatoxin) contamination.
 The cost of the new SMS RUTF will be considerably lower than the current milk peanut recipe.
-We estimate that the cost reduction will result in a global saving of several million dollars, and thereby enable the treatment of hundreds of thousands of additional cases for the same budget.
+We estimate that the cost reduction will result in a global saving of several million dollars, and thereby enable the treatment of hundreds of thousands of additional cases within the same budget.
 As the cost of RUTF is a major factor in limiting the expansion of CMAM across the globe, we believe that this research marks only the start of an exciting and very significant change in the way that these products are made.